vuejs/vuepress/docs/guide/custom-themes.md

 Finally, don't forget that `this.$route` and `this.$router` are also available as part of Vue Router's API.

 ::: tip
-  `lastModified` is the UNIX timestamp of this file's last git commit, so please ensure you have installed git.
+  `lastModified` is the UNIX timestamp of this file's last git commit, so please ensure you have git installed.
 :::

 ## Content Excerpt